Update of prior probabilities by minimal divergence: The optimal choice

 The following result proves that the standard Kolmogorovian definition of the conditional probability minimizes the Hellinger distance between the prior probability measure $\mu$ and the updated probability measure $\nu$.
 The optimal choice of the updated probability measure $\nu$ is given by corresponding probabilities $q(B)$.
 They satisfy \be q(B)&=&\sum_{i=1}^n\pemp_i p(B|O_i) \quad\mbox{ for any event }B. \nnee

 \begin{theorem} Let be given a partition $(O_i)_{i=1}^n$ of the probability space $X,\mu$ with $X=\Ro$.
 Let $\mu_i$ be given by (\ref {update:muidef}).
 Let $p_i=p(O_i)>0$ denote the probability of the event $O_i$ and let be given strictly positive empirical probabilities $\pemp_i$, $i=1,\cdots, n$.
-The squared Hellinger distance $D_2(\sigma||\mu)$ as a function of $\sigma$, where $\sigma$ is any probability measure on $X$ satisfying \be \sigma=\sum_{i=1}^n\pemp_i\sigma_i, \nnee and where each of the $\sigma_i$ a probability measure with support in $O_i$ and absolutely continuous w.r.t.~$\mu_i$, is minimal if and only if $\sigma_i=\mu_i$ for all $i$. \end{theorem}
+The squared Hellinger distance $D_2(\sigma||\mu)$ as a function of $\sigma$ is minimal if and only if $\sigma_i=\mu_i$ for all $i$.
+Here, $\sigma$ is any probability measure on $X$ satisfying \be \sigma=\sum_{i=1}^n\pemp_i\sigma_i, \nnee and each of the $\sigma_i$ is a probability measure with support in $O_i$ and absolutely continuous w.r.t.~$\mu_i$.